This article is reviewed by an expert

 According to Ayurveda, Adulsa syrup can help balance Kapha and Pitta Dosha and is therefore used extensively to treat disorders occurring from the vitiation of these two Doshas.

-Primary Benefits: Adulsa syrup contains vasicine and vasicinone, alkaloids known for their strong respiratory properties.
-As such, it is vastly used to treat bronchial disorders, bronchitis, cough, and cold.
+Primary Benefits: Adulsa syrup contains vasicine and vasicinone, alkaloids known for their b respiratory properties.
+As such, it is widely used to treat bronchial disorders, bronchitis, cough, and cold.

 Secondary Benefits: Additionally, Adhatoda Vasica extracts also exhibit anti-tubercular activity against the Mycobacterium tuberculosis strain, thereby providing an effective remedy against tuberculosis.